shenjianbing/PDB-ConvLSTM/README.md

 ========================================================================

 Please install our modified caffe first.
+Download our model () and put in 'model' folder.

-Then modify several commonds in 'test_davis.py'.
+Then edit paths in 'test_davis.py'.

 Finally, run 'test_davis.py'.